 loading...

-Although, it should be noted that the city's decision on how to handle billboards dates all the way back to 1966.
+It should be noted that the city's decision on how to handle billboards dates back to 1966.

 Change is Difficult

-As an advertising and public relations, I understand the economic value that comes with billboards.
-They can be a pretty hefty source of income for their owners, which makes it particularly difficult to remove them.
+As an advertising and public relations major, I understand the economic value of billboards.
+They can be a significant source of income for their owners, making them particularly difficult to remove.

-A 2013 case in Minnesota documents the Department of Transportation had to pay $4.3 million in public funds to remove a single digital billboard because the owners of the billboard overvalued the worth of their billboards.
+A 2013 case in Minnesota documents that the Department of Transportation had to pay $4.3 million in public funds to remove a single digital billboard because its owners overvalued it.

 A pleasant country road drive with no billboards in sight.